HRL-Mike/PitVQA-Plus/README.md

 --lora_alpha 24 24 24 22 22 22 20 20 18 18 16 16
 ```
 ## Acknowledgement
-The implementation of PitVQA relies on resources from <a href="https://github.com/salesforce/BLIP">BLIP</a>, <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, <a href="https://github.com/rwightman/pytorch-image-models/tree/master/timm">timm</a> and our previous work [SurgicalGPT](https://github.com/lalithjets/SurgicalGPT).
+The implementation of PitVQA++ relies on resources from <a href="https://github.com/salesforce/BLIP">BLIP</a>, <a href="https://github.com/huggingface/transformers">Huggingface Transformers</a>, <a href="https://github.com/rwightman/pytorch-image-models/tree/master/timm">timm</a> and our previous work [PitVQA](https://github.com/mobarakol/PitVQA).
 We thank the original authors for their open-sourcing.

 <!--
 ## Citation